The old Server Manager¶

 - networks must be logically separated: each network must have different addresses

-- private networks, like LANs, must follow address’s convention from RFC1918 document See Address for private networks (RFC1918)
+- private networks, like LANs, must follow address’s convention from RFC1918 document

 Every network interface has a specific role which determines its behavior.
 All roles are identified by colors.
 Each role corresponds to a well-known zone with special network traffic rules: